aj47/100x-orchestrator/README.md

 ### Model Configuration

 You can configure the default models for the Orchestrator, Aider, and Agent components.
 By default, all use `openrouter/google/gemini-flash-1.5`.
+You can use any provider supported by LiteLLM.

 To change the defaults:

 1. Go to the "Configuration" section in the web interface.
-2. Enter the desired LiteLLM model strings.
+2. Enter the desired LiteLLM model strings, such as `openai/gpt-4`, `azure_openai/davinci`, or `together_ai/OpenAssistant/llama2-70b-oasst-sft-v10`.
 3. Click "Update Configuration".

 ### Usage